tonHS/Canadian-Crime-Trends/README.md

 ## Usage

-Open `index.html` in a web browser to view the complete analysis and interactive visualizations.
+Open `index.html` in a web browser to view the complete analysis and visualizations.